Passiflore/Kitsu-Api/README.md

 Once you have the app running, you can browse and search for anime titles using the interface.
 Click on a title to view its details, including a synopsis, poster image, and other information.

+## Technical Details
+The app fetches data from the Kitsu API using the Axios library, and manages the data using React-Query.
+React-Table is used to display the data in a sortable and filterable table.

 ## Technologies Used

-- ViteJS - A build tool that provides fast and efficient development server and builds.
+[ViteJS](https://vitejs.dev/) - A build tool that provides fast and efficient development server and builds.
-- ReactJS - A popular JavaScript library for building user interfaces.
+[ReactJS](https://react.dev/) - A popular JavaScript library for building user interfaces.
-- Kitsu API - A free and open API for accessing anime and manga data.
+[Kitsu API](https://kitsu.docs.apiary.io/) - A free and open API for accessing anime and manga data.
+[Axios](https://axios-http.com/) - A promise-based HTTP client for JavaScript.
+[React-Query](https://react-query.tanstack.com/) - A React library for managing and caching asynchronous data.
+[React-Table](https://react-table.tanstack.com/) - A React library for building tables and grids.